codeforamerica/ohana-api/README.md

 ## Running the tests

-First, run this command to make sure your local test database is up to date:
+Run tests locally with this simple command:

     script/test

-Then run tests locally with this simple command:

-    rake test

 To see the actual tests, browse through the [spec](https://github.com/codeforamerica/ohana-api/tree/master/spec) directory.